-The historical cooking trip to Provence is a unique experience that takes you on a week-long journey through the history of the French cuisine.
-During the trip you will stay at a beautiful, 20th century, French country house.
+The historical cooking week in Provence is a unique experience that takes you on a week-long journey through the history of French cuisine.
+During the week, you will stay in a beautiful old French country house.
 You will experience an interesting mix of educational cooking classes, tastings, field trips and shopping at a local market to buy our ingredients.
-Of course, there will be time to relax in or around the magnificent country house or to take a dive in the pool.
+Of course, there will be time to relax in and around the magnificent country house or to take a dive in the pool.

 The bedrooms are beautifully furnished and the beds have comfortable mattresses.
 Almost all rooms have a private bathroom.

-Relaxing is, of course, another important part of the historical cooking trip.
-You can sit back and relax in one of the living rooms, on one of the delightful terraces, in the swimming pool, in the large garden or while walking or cycling in the rural surroundings.
-Bicycles are available.
+You can sit back and relax in the living rooms, on one of the delightful terraces, in the swimming pool or during a stroll in the large garden or rural surroundings.

 At the heart of the historical cooking week are five cooking classes.
-They are designed to teach you everything about the history of French cuisine from Antiquity up to the 20th century.
+The classes are designed to teach you everything about the history of French cuisine from antiquity up to the 20th century.
 Every class starts with a short introduction.
-Every period is characterised by its own beautiful ingredients, seasonings, flavour combinations and cooking techniques.
-You will learn, for example, how to make croissants, bread, sausages and ice cream.
+Every period is characterized by its own ingredients, seasonings, flavour combinations and cooking techniques.
+You learn, for example, how to bake croissants and several breads, make sausages, beautiful decorated pies and ice cream.

-You will travel 2000 years back in time to Antiquity in the first cooking class, which will show you a lot of interesting Roman flavour combinations.
+You will travel 2000 years back in time to ANTIQUITY in the first cooking class, which will show you a lot of interesting Roman flavour combinations for sure!

-The second cooking class is centred around medieval kitchen traditions.
-There are a few interesting French culinary manuscripts from the 14th and 15th century.
+The second cooking class is centered around MEDIEVAL kitchen traditions.
+There are a few interesting French culinary manuscripts from the 13th – 15th centuries.
 You will be amazed by the genius recipes that go back more than 500 years!

-The GRAND SIECLE (17th century) is not only a highlight in French history in terms of art and culture.
-Masterpieces were also created in the kitchen.
+The GRAND SIECLE is not just the highlight of French art and culture, but also of the culinary world.
 France developed into a culinary superpower.
-You cook from a number of special cookbooks that have been compiled by chefs who changed cuisine in Europe forever.
+You cook from a number of 17th century cookbooks that have been compiled by chefs who changed cuisine in Europe forever.

-The SIECLE DE LUMIERES (18th century) is subject of the fourth cooking session.
+The SIECLE DE LUMIERES (18th century) is subject of the fourth cooking class.
 French cuisine set the tone in Europe and produced famous chefs who showed their cooking skills around the world.
-Products from the Americas are also being introduced gradually, never to leave the French kitchen again.

 Experienced tour guide

-The cooking classes are arranged and taught by food historian Manon Henzen, the founder of eet!verleden.
-She has been teaching cooking classes for years and does research on the history of the French kitchen.
-She travels to France regularly for culinary inspiration.
-She knows where to find the best food spots and delicacies in Provence.
-Manon writes articles, cookbooks and blog posts about French cuisine regularly as well.
+The cooking classes are arranged and taught by me,food historian Manon Henzen, founder of eet!verleden (eat history in English).
+I have been teaching cooking classes for years and I research the history of French food and dining.
+I travel to France regularly for culinary inspiration and I know where to find the best food spots and delicacies in Avignon.
+I write articles, cookbooks and blog posts about French cuisine regularly as well.

-Day 1: Day of arrival.
-Getting to know each other and having dinner together.
+Day of arrival.
+Getting to know each other, apéro, and having dinner together.